NaaeemMalik/my-Chromium-forks/docs/ios/infra.md

 compilation and all configured tests succeed.

-`ios-device` and `ios-simulator` both compile using the version of [clang] defined by the `CLANG_REVISION` in the GTX Browser tree.
+`ios-device` and `ios-simulator` both compile using the version of [clang] defined by the `CLANG_REVISION` in the GTx Browser tree.

 ### Scheduling try jobs using buildbucket